caktus/tequila/research.rst

 - default tequila roles ``requirements.yml`` file

-The main tequila repo could ship with a command (``tequila convert``) that may be able to make these changes for us.
+The main tequila repo could ship with a command (``$ tequila convert``) that may be able to make these changes for us.